Karthikgowda1/Customer_behavior_analysis/README.md

 Connection to SQL Database

-Load the data from Python notebook into MySQL/PostgreSQL/MS SQL Server
+Load the data from Python notebook into MySQL

 Create a database in SQL